-I earned a PhD in math-physics at Berkeley (NSF fellow), an MBA in finance with minor concentration in marketing at the University of Chicago, and a BS in math with minor in economics at MIT.
+I earned a PhD in math-physics (Berkeley), an MBA in finance with minor in marketing (U Chicago), and a BS in math with minor in economics (MIT).
 I have been an R&D scientist at General Electric, and a consultant with McKinsey.

 I am a teacher and tutor at a premium educational services firm.
 I succeed with very bright students and students with special learning issues because I am very attentive to each student's learning process.

 I focus on teaching students problem-solving skills, test-wise tips, and broader understanding of concepts.

 Mathematics and Physics:

 At GE R&D, I performed engineering physics simulations in stress and thermal analysis (of metal-glass-ceramic systems), optics, acoustics, and plasma physics; also manufacturing cost analysis.
 I won a Technical Achievement Award.
 I published over 2 dozen internal technical reports and four papers in refereed journals.

 I gave seminars on engineering and physics at GE R&D, drawing these comments: "If I had teachers like that, I could have a PhD too." and "It is a tragedy that you obviously missed your calling (in teaching)."

 My latest publication in theoretical physics is on the physics community archive.

 I have worked as a manager or consultant at eight businesses in the Fortune 100, including GE headquarters and two divisions, and consulting with McKinsey & Co., where the head of industrial consulting rated me "the best analyst in the Firm."
 I have served as general manager or president of three mathematical and business analysis software businesses.